jackdnguyen59/EvaP/README.md

 That's it!

+## Troubleshooting

+If you have trouble with Vagrant and getting the VirtualBox VM to start after running the commands in step 3 of installation, try these steps shown here.

+1. Open the VirutalBox application that you installed in step 1 of installation.
+2. This will open the VM VirtualBox Manager.
+Go to the EvaP instance, right click, stop -> power off, and then right click again and remove.
+3. Follow step 3 of installation and try the command line prompts again.

 ## Contributing

 We'd love to see contributions, feel free to fork!
 You should probably branch off `main`, the branch `release` is used for stable revisions.